Nine Inch Nails

 “With Teeth” represented a bit of a departure for N.I.N.
 The synth laden smash-thrash of the past had been displaced by more melody.
 Even so, the album claimed the top spot on the Billboard Album chart a week after its release.

-Just weeks later, N.I.N. issued “The Slip” with blistering, angst riddled vocals.
+Just weeks later, N.I.N. issued “The Slip” with blistering, angst ridden vocals.
 It too was only available on the group’s site.

 Looking for another creative outlet, Reznor had produced the soundtracks for Oliver Stone’s “Natural Born Killers” and David Lynch’s “Lost Highway.”
 However, “The Social Network” was the first time Reznor was responsible (with longtime cohort Atticus Ross) for a film’s complete score.

 Reznor won the Best Score trophy for “The Social Network” at the ’11 Golden Globes (Hollywood’s Foreign Press Association) in Beverly Hills.
-Reznor described the win as “surreal”.
-At the time of the award he was busy writing the score for another Fincher film, “The Girl With The Dragon Tattoo.”
+Reznor described the win as “surreal.”
+At the time of the award he was busy writing the score for another Fincher film, “The Girl With The Dragon Tattoo” and then again on Fincher’s 2014 film Gone Girl.”

 DON’T MISS A BEAT